 Develop a common focus for your division aligned to a corporate strategy.

 By Ruth Tearle

-One of the principles of strategic alignment is to ensure that all divisional and SBU strategies are aligned to support the organizational strategy.
+One of the principles of strategic alignment is that all divisional and SBU strategies support the organizational strategy.
 This article deals with doing strategic planning at a divisional or SBU level.

 When to do strategy at a divisional level.

 Strategic planning is a powerful organizational development intervention, that can be used to help a team develop a common focus.